 Leave Them Some Emergency Phone Numbers

-Another way you can ensure your sitter is well prepared for every eventuality is giving them a list of useful emergency numbers that they will be able to use if they ever need to.
+Another way you can ensure your sitter is well prepared for every eventuality is by giving them a list of useful emergency numbers that they can use if they ever need to.
 This list should include your mobile number and the phone number of the restaurant or venue you will be at for most of the night.
 That way, there won’t be any difficulty in trying to contact you if something does happen.
-It’s also worth leaving the phone number of another close friend or relative who the sitter could get in touch with if you were unavailable for whatever reason.
+It’s also worth leaving the phone number of another close friend or relative with whom the sitter could get in touch if you were unavailable for whatever reason.
 As well as these numbers, give them contact details for your family doctor and anyone else who you think might be useful in an emergency.

 Stock Up With Plenty Of Diapers And Wipes